Callum-OP/Piano-Teacher/README.md

 Have different modes available: add mode, change hand mode, delete mode, etc Then be able to export saved music back out as MIDI?
 Will be useful for imported music with extra unwanted notes or incorrect hand placement, or even just being able to easily create your own music pieces from scratch using a more visual interface.

---- Save Current Music & Progress ---
-If you exit the app and had a music piece open/paused, it would be good to save what music was last open as well as exactly where the user was in the timeline bar, so then the user can start exactly where they were when they left.

 --- Disable Hand ---
 While a user can clear the input of a hand to disable it, it might be more convenient to have button with the purpose of disabling that hand from playing so the user can focus on one hand, and reenable it when they are ready.